rwaldron/idiomatic.js/readme.md

 	// ...use negation to coerce a true evaluation if ( !foo ) ...

-	// Be careful, this will also match: 0, "", null, undefined, NaN
+	// ...Be careful, this will also match: 0, "", null, undefined, NaN
 	// If you _MUST_ test for a boolean false, then use if ( foo === false ) ...

 	// 4.1.7
-	// When only evaluating a ref that might be null or undefined, but NOT false,
+	// When only evaluating a ref that might be null or undefined, but NOT false, "" or 0,
 	// instead of this:
 	if ( foo === null || foo === undefined ) ...

-	// ...take advantage of == type coercion if ( foo == null ) ...
+	// ...take advantage of == type coercion, like this: if ( foo == null ) ...

 	// Remember, using == will match a `null` to BOTH `null` and `undefined`
-	// but not `false`
+	// but not `false`, "" or 0
+	null == undefined

 	```